- Borrow & Request

 Explore the connections between articles with quick links to citation information.

-Tips: This list includes databases with a scientific or economic focus (the first two options) and databases with a historical focus (the last two options).
-Academic Search Premier overlaps both areas and includes information that is both scientific and historical.
-In any of the databases, start with a few broad keywords, but then add in more keywords or use the narrowing options on the sides of the search results pages to clarify your results.
-You will likely need to use more than one database to find sources.
+In either of the databases, start with a few broad keywords, but then add in more keywords or use the narrowing options on the sides of the search results pages to clarify your results.

 121 The Valley Library